-- (1) Commercial communications consists principally of time and frequency control products used in two principal markets- commercial communication satellites and terrestrial cellular telephone or other ground-based telecommunication stations. - (2) U.S. Government consists of time and frequency control products used for - national defense or space-related programs.

-Gillam-FEI the Company's Belgian subsidiary primarily sells wireline synchronization and network monitoring systems.
+- (1) Commercial communications consists principally of time and frequency control products used in two principal markets- commercial communication satellites and terrestrial cellular telephone or other ground-based telecommunication stations. - (2) U.S. Government consists of time and frequency control products used for national defense or space-related programs. - (3) Gillam-FEI the Company's Belgian subsidiary primarily sells wireline synchronization and network monitoring systems.

 The accounting policies of the three segments are the same as those described in the "Summary of Significant Accounting Policies."
 The Company evaluates the performance of its segments and allocates resources to them based on operating profit which is defined as income before investment income, interest expense and taxes.
-The Company's Commercial Communications and U.S. Government segments operate principally out of a U.S.-based manufacturing facility with both segments sharing the same managers, manufacturing personnel, and machinery and equipment scansequently data for those two comments includes and machinery and equipment.
+The Company's Commercial Communications and U.S. Government segments operate principally out of a U.S.-based manufacturing facility with both segments sharing the same managers, manufacturing personnel, and machinery and equipment.
 Consequently, data for these two segments includes allocations of depreciation and corporate-wide general and administrative charges.
 The assets of these two segments consist principally of inventory and accounts receivable.
 All other U.S.-based assets are assigned to the corporation for the benefit of all three segments.